Written by Wanda Tang, and published by Forrest Yu

 I never expected the essence of a city can be tasted and it's really tasty!

-- Wanda Tang, Sales Manager of Odyssey Tours
+- Wanda Tang, Sales Manager of Odynovo (formerly Odyssey)

 A typical small eats street in the Old Quarter.

-Us, sitting by the small round table at a desert stall and enjoying yum sweet soups.
+Us, sitting by the small round table at a dessert stall and enjoying yum sweet soups.

 Ingredients to make light but flavorful Vietnamese food.

 Of the north, pho (rice noodle soup) is one of the most popular dishes.
 Traditionally, a bowl of pho is served with either beef brisket or chicken meat and bones that are part of the broth, depending on the customer's choice.
 To better cater to worldwide appetizers, pork, duck meat and things alike are also becoming common characters.
 My favorite would be pho ga (chicken), the key to which is the crystal clear broth - all the impurities that float to the top while cooking is skimmed off.
 In addition to cuts of meat, the second element of the pho is garnished like fresh herbs and vegetables.
 Givens are placed in a buffet way: add some fish sauce and chilli, squeeze a lime, then let noodles play their magic role.

 Noodle is a good choice for meals in Vietnam.

 Rice products are most people's diet preference as the north yields massive rice volume, and have their roles in at least one meal of every Vietnam tour.
 Amongst them, sticky rice composes of the most common meal and snacks, including Banh Trung (sticky rice cake), Banh Ran (sticky rice pancake), Banh Cuon (rolled sticky rice cake) and Xoi (sticky rice with pork).